-Year Ended December 31, 2021 Compared to Year Ended December 31, 2020
+Year Ended December 31, 2022 Compared to Year Ended December 31, 2021

 Gathering and transportation lease revenues.
-Gathering and transportation lease revenues increased approximately \$6.8 million, or 15%, to approximately \$51.5 million for the year ended December 31, 2021, compared to approximately \$44.7 million for the same period in 2020.
-This increase was primarily the result of an increase in the rate charged for hydrocarbons transported on Western Catarina Midstream that was produced from outside the dedicated acreage under the Gathering Agreement, effective as of July 1, 2021.
-This increase was partially offset by a decrease in throughput.
-As discussed in "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations," SN Catarina has failed to pay the increased rate for the throughput outside the dedicated acreage.
-For the year ended December 31, 2021, approximately \$16.2 million of the gathering and transportation lease revenues are associated with the rate increase.
+Gathering and transportation lease revenues decreased approximately \$15.4 million, or 30%, to approximately \$36.1 million for the year ended December 31, 2022, compared to approximately \$51.5 million for the same period in 2021.
+This decrease was primarily the result of a decrease in the tariff charged for hydrocarbons transported on Eastern Catarina under the A&R Gathering Agreement, effective as of April 1, 2022, as well as a decrease in aggregate throughput on the Catarina Gathering System.

 Transportation operating expenses.
 Our transportation operating expenses generally consist of equipment rentals, chemicals, treating, metering fees, permit and regulatory fees, labor, minor maintenance, tools, supplies and pipeline integrity management expenses and ad valorem taxes.
-Our transportation operating expenses decreased by approximately \$1.7 million, or 17%, to approximately \$8.5 million for the year ended December 31, 2021 compared to approximately \$10.2 million for the same period in 2020.
-This decrease was due to the nature of operating expenses being dependent on throughput.
+Our transportation operating expenses increased by approximately \$1.4 million, or 16%, to approximately \$9.9 million for the year ended December 31, 2022 compared to approximately \$8.5 million for the same period in 2021.
+This increase was primarily due to non-recurring maintenance as well as replacing previously owned equipment with leased equipment and rising costs for chemicals, labor, maintenance, tools and supplies as a result of recent inflation and ongoing supply chain constraints.
+This increase was slightly offset by a decrease in throughput.

 General and administrative expenses.
 General and administrative expenses include indirect costs billed by SP Holdings in connection with the Shared Services Agreement, field office expenses, professional fees and other costs not directly associated with field operations.
-General and administrative expenses decreased by approximately \$8.2 million, or 45%, to approximately \$10.1 million for the year ended December 31, 2021 compared to approximately \$18.3 million for the same period in 2020.
-The decrease was primarily the result of the mark-to-market impact on indirect costs billed in connection with the Shared Services Agreement of approximately \$9.2 million due to the volatility in the market price of our common units during the period.
-This decrease was partially offset by bad debt expenses of approximately \$1.9 million.
-Cash general and administrative expense for the year ended December 31, 2021 was approximately \$10.1 million compared to approximately \$10.9 million for the same period in 2020.
-The decrease in cash general and administrative expenses was primarily the result of lower professional fees when compared to the professional fees attributable to negotiation of the Settlement Agreement and related agreements with Mesquite during the year ended December 31, 2020.
+General and administrative expenses decreased by approximately \$4.1 million, or

+40%, to approximately \$6.0 million for the year ended December 31, 2022 compared to approximately \$10.1 million for the same period in 2021.
+The decrease was primarily the result of the mark-to-market impact on indirect costs billed in connection with the Shared Services Agreement of approximately \$4.5 million due to the volatility in the market price of our common units during 2022.
+Additionally, we recorded approximately \$1.9 million of bad debt expense during the year ended December 31, 2021.
+These decreases were partially offset by additional professional fees surrounding the disputed rate charged on the Catarina Gathering System and the A&R Gathering Agreement.

 Unit-based compensation expense.
-Unit-based compensation expense decreased approximately \$1.6 million, or 63%, to approximately \$1.0 million for the year ended December 31, 2021, compared to approximately \$2.6 million for the same period in 2020.
-The decrease is due to awards vesting during the year ended December 31, 2020.
+Unit-based compensation expense decreased approximately \$0.9 million or 94%, to approximately \$0.1 million for the year ended December 31, 2022, compared to approximately \$1.0 million for the same period in 2021.
+This decrease is a result of executive awards becoming fully vested during the first quarter of 2022.